Topological Data Analysis for Unsupervised Feature Selection in Large Scale Spatial Omics Data Sets: Discussion

 \section{Discussion}

-We have developed an automatic procedure using topology to compute, from spatial `omics data on a large number of features, a continuous measure of spatial structure for each feature.
-We have shown this measure to be a useful exploratory tool for analysing spatial 'omics data sets, with demonstrated applications to feature selection and differential spatial expression analysis in multiple spatial `omics data modalities across different biological settings.
+We have shown how persistent homology can be used to automatically compute, from spatial omics data on a large number of features, a continuous measure of spatial structure for each feature.
+We have shown this measure to be a useful exploratory tool for analysing spatial transcriptomics data sets, with unique capabilities in SVG identification and differential spatial expression analysis across multiple biological settings.

-Using spatial structure scores, rather than null hypothesis rejection, better reflects the status of ``spatial variability" as a descriptive property of biological systems rather than an intrinsic binary biological quantity.
-Moreover, continuous scores are a valuable quantity that can be useful for multiple analytical tasks.
-Developing a method for computing such scores based on principled notions of spatial structure, rather than statistical properties of gene expression data, enabled our score to be meaningful across multiple spatial `omics modalities.
+Using spatial structure scores, rather than null hypothesis rejection, better reflects the status of ``spatial variability" as a continuous descriptive property of biological systems rather than an intrinsic binary biological quantity.
+Moreover, we have shown that continuous spatial structure scores can be useful for multiple analytical tasks beyond just feature selection.

+By computing a spatial structure score based on principled notions of spatial structure, rather than analysing the statistical properties of gene expression data, our topology based score detected a broader range of spatial structures and performed more consistently across different biological settings.
+Additionally, the underlying methodology was able to produce meaningful results across multiple spatial omics modalities.

 As far as the authors are aware, our work is also a novel application of persistent homology to produce an automatic method for analysing big data, that requires no knowledge of persistent homology to be used by a practitioner.
-That a simple ``out of the box" application of persistent homology produced such useful results for multiple spatial `omics modalities indicates its broad utility for analysing such data.
+That a simple ``out of the box" application of persistent homology produced meaningful biological results for multiple spatial omics modalities indicates the broad potential of TDA for analysing complex spatial biological data.